 - The third segment rate is used to discount years 21+ of pension cash flow.

 Together, these rates and terms are used to calculate the lump sum pension value.

 Why do these rates matter?

 As shown above, making even a slight adjustment in your retirement date, or electing a month with historically lower segment rates, can significantly impact your lump sum pension calculation.
 These differences could mean choosing to wait longer to retire and begin taking your pension.

 Consider this example:

 - Your estimated monthly RAP benefit is $7,000.

 - You retire at 65.

 - The life expectancy BP uses to calculate your pension is age 85.

 Below is your estimated lump sum based on the month you choose and using the segment rates listed above.
-(This does not include the 5 percent annual crediting to your pension benefit.)
+(This does not include the five percent annual crediting to your pension benefit.)